 For seasonal items, check if you wore them last season.
 If not, be ruthless.

-If the answer is no—put it in the donate/sell pile.
-Clothes that don’t feel right can weigh on your confidence more than you realize.
+Put on pieces you’re unsure about and check in with your feelings.
+Do you feel confident?
+Comfortable?
+Like yourself?
+If the answer is no, put it in the donate/sell pile.
+Clothes that don’t feel right can weigh on your confidence much more than you realize.

 Once you’ve pared down, organize your closet so everything is visible and accessible.
 Use uniform hangers, and consider organizing by colour or type.